Face natural phenomena

-Discover the monitoring and research laboratory of a team of seismologists, the ‘Namazu’ team, based on an unstable seismic fault.
+Discover the monitoring and research laboratory of a team of seismologists, the “Namazu” team, based on a seismic fault with unstable activity.

-Join their expedition and experience an adventure full of emotions!
+Join their expedition and experience a thrilling adventure!

-The animation ‘Namazu’ was awarded the title of Best New Attraction in Europe at the Parksmania Awards 2021.
+The Namazu animation has been named Best New Attraction in Europe at the Parksmania Awards 2021.

-The Parksmania Awards enjoy international recognition and notably reward the main parks in Europe such as Le Puy du Fou, the Futuroscope or even Europa-Park.”
+The Parksmania Awards enjoy international recognition, and include awards for major European parks such as Puy du Fou, Futuroscope and Europa-Park.

-Before having scientific explanations, the Japanese believed that an earthquake was the result of the jolts of an underground dragon on which Japan is posed.
+Before scientific explanations were available, the Japanese believed that an earthquake resulted from the jolts of an underground dragon, on whose spine Japan rests.

-For nearly half a millennium, it is rather a Namazu, a giant catfish living in the mud of the depths, which is held responsible.
-The god who immobilizes him sometimes falls asleep, and the Namazu takes advantage of this nap to try to free himself, thus causing new earthquakes.
-If the catfish has supplanted the dragon, it may be because these fish are sensitive to electrical signals, a possible precursor sign of an earthquake…
+For almost half a millennium, it’s been a Namazu, a giant catfish living in the mud of the deep, that’s been held responsible.
+The god who immobilizes it sometimes falls asleep, and the Namazu takes advantage of this to try and free itself, causing new earthquakes.
+If the catfish has replaced the dragon, it may be because these fish are sensitive to electrical signals, a possible precursor to an earthquake…

-You will discover an environment very evocative of earthquakes and will immediately be immersed in the atmosphere: the area seems to have been shaped by an earthquake that affected both the landscape and the buildings.
-The ground seems to be rising in layers, faults and cracks appear on the roads and constructions.
+You’ll discover an environment that’s highly evocative of the earthquake theme, and you’ll immediately be immersed in the atmosphere: the area seems to have been shaped by an earthquake that has impacted both the landscape and the buildings.
+The ground seems to rise up in layers, with cracks and fissures appearing on paths and buildings.

-The Namazu scientific team has established its seismology monitoring and research laboratory on a particularly unstable fault.
-Its seismic activity allows numerous surveys and facilitates research.
-Despite everything, the area remains dangerous, although the buildings are of earthquake-resistant design, the area is often evacuated as a safety measure.
+The Namazu scientific team has set up its seismic monitoring and research laboratory on a particularly unstable fault.
+Its seismic activity enables a wide range of readings and facilitates research.
+Despite this, the area remains dangerous, and although the buildings are earthquake-resistant, the area is often evacuated for safety reasons.

-Before taking off-road vehicles specially designed to access the hilly areas to join the Namazu team in the field, you will be invited to enter in groups in the forward base to find the scientific chief of the Namazu team.
+Before taking specially-designed all-terrain vehicles into rugged terrain to join the Namazu team in the field, you’ll be invited to enter the advanced base in groups to meet the Namazu team’s chief scientist.